ya0guang/PoBF/verify_roadmap.md

   | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-5. Newer version of `creusot` is incompatible with the SDK's toolchain.
+5. Newer version of `creusot` is incompatible with the SDK's toolchain; also it cannot verify function pointers (will yield impossible preconditions.)

 ## Run